Lessons from Poor Product Development

 Poorly aligned switches fool user of clothes dryer

-And an instance of the classic "Whirlpool Type I" clothes dryer, commonly sold as Kenmore and other brands:
+And on an instance of the classic "Whirlpool Type I" clothes dryer, commonly sold as Kenmore and other brands:

 - the permanent press setting has a trap.
 The dryer knob can be in a position that runs the motor but does not turn the heater on.
-The symptom is that the timer is not progressing (the desirable feature in low-price form advances the timer based on outlet air temperature to avoid overheating clothes (outlet air will be cool until clothes become drier).
+The symptom is that the timer is not progressing (the desirable feature in low-price form advances the timer based on outlet air temperature to avoid overheating clothes, as outlet air will be cool until clothes become drier).
 The user does not realize that heat is not turned on because there is audible action - the drum motor turns.

 They Did Not Understand Food Chemistry